Frequently Asked Questions

 The museum is FREE to visit.
-However, if you would like a guided tour it is $3.00 per person and all guided tours must be scheduled in advance.
-Please contact us at (817) 599-6168 for Fall 2021 pricing and to schedule your guided tour today!
+However, if you would like a guided tour there is a per person fee.
+Please contact Guest Services at (817) 599-6168 for Fall 2021 pricing and to schedule your guided tour today!

 Is the Doss Accessible?

 Yes, the main entrance to the Museum is accessible for people with disabilities and handicap parking is available on the right (or north) side of the building for easy access.
 There is also a ramp available next to the stairs.